gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 2. Select **New Dashboard**
 3. Click **Add visualization**
 4. Select your `Local InfluxDB` data source
-5. In the Flux Query editor, paste:
+5. In the Flux Query editor, paste the following, making sure you replace `LDDS 3` with your own device name:

 ```flux
 from(bucket: "sensors")